 I've been dating the same girl for about two years now, and the only problem we have in our relationship is jealousy, both from her and myself.
 We both deal with it differently.
 I actually don't mind when she gets jealous and take it as a type of re-assurance that she still wants to be with me, while she reacts in a much different way and says that I don't trust her or something similar to that, so how do I fix this?
 I've tried keeping any jealous thoughts I had to myself, but found the "feeling" that yielded seemed worse then having one of our arguments and in the end I found myself unable to keep my mouth shut.
 Any advice is appreciated :D

 — A frustrated Boyfriend...

-Chances are that jealousy will always be present at some point in a relationship, but it does not always have to result in problems.
-Together the two of you can work, patiently and progressively, to find the best mutual solution.
+If the thought of having this conversation between just the two of you feels overwhelming, you might consider bringing in the help of a mental health professional.
+You could even trycouple's therapy.
+It may be helpful to have an outside party present to help mediate the conversation.
+While chances are that jealousy will always be present at some point in a relationship, it doesn’t always have to result in problems.
+Together the two of you might work, patiently and progressively, to find the best mutual solution.

 Originally published Jun 18, 2009

 Can’t find information on the site about your health concern or issue?